Play a key role in a translation project - 2 years, or more long-term

 Continuing service may involve staying with the same language project, or you could be training, leading, consulting and/or mentoring others in other projects.

-Be a part of making Vision 2025 a reality!
+Be a part of making our vision a reality!